Selection and Ordering Policies for Hiring Pipelines via Linear Programming: Proofs of

 \begin{proposition} For any $\pi\in\Pi^\paral$,

 \end{proposition} \proof{Proof.} A feasible solution for $\LP_\paral$ is to set $y_{ij} = 1/k$ for all $(i,j) \in [kT]\times[k]$, achieving an objective of $k$.
-On the other hand, any reasonable algorithm would form $k$ parallel lists with $T$ candidates each, and run each list in parallel.
-The reward collected by a list is
+On the other hand, \orrev{since all candidates are identical, forming} $k$ parallel lists with $T$ candidates each, and running each list in parallel \orrev{is clearly optimal}.
+The reward collected by a single list is

 where $B_{T,1/T} \sim Bin(T,1/T)$.
+The last equality is obtained by applying \Cref{prop:exppois} in \Cref{sec:TruncPois}.
 Since there are $k$ identical lists, the ratio between the performance of the algorithm and the linear program is exactly $(1-1/e)$.